fabric/fabric/sites/docs/upgrading.rst

 Upgrading piecemeal
 ===================

-To help with gradual upgrades, Fabric 2 may be installed under the name ``fabric2`` (in addition to being made available "normally" as version 2.0+ of ``fabric``) and can live alongside installations of version 1.x.
+To help with gradual upgrades, modern Fabric may be installed under the name ``fabric2`` (in addition to being made available "normally" as versions 2.0+ of ``fabric``) and can live alongside installations of version 1.x.

-Thus, if you have a large codebase and don't want to make the jump to 2.x in one leap, it's possible to have both Fabric 1 (``fabric``, as you presumably had it installed previously) and Fabric 2 (as ``fabric2``) resident in your Python environment simultaneously.
+Thus, if you have a large codebase and don't want to make the jump to modern versions in one leap, it's possible to have both Fabric 1 (``fabric``, as you presumably had it installed previously) and modern Fabric (as ``fabric2``) resident in your Python environment simultaneously.

 .. note::
-    We strongly recommend that you eventually migrate all code using Fabric 1, to version 2 or above, so that you can move back to installing and importing under the ``fabric`` name. ``fabric2`` as a distinct package and module is intended to be a stopgap, and there will not be any ``fabric3`` or above (not least because some of those names are already taken!)
+    We strongly recommend that you eventually migrate all code using Fabric 1, to versions 2 or above, so that you can move back to installing and importing under the ``fabric`` name. ``fabric2`` as a distinct package and module is intended to be a stopgap, and there will not be any ``fabric3`` or above (not least because some of those names are already taken!)